oracle/terraform-provider-oci/website/docs/r/database_db_system.html.markdown

 	**Subnet Restrictions:** See the subnet restrictions information for **subnetId**.
 * `cluster_name` - (Optional) The cluster name for Exadata and 2-node RAC virtual machine DB systems.
 The cluster name must begin with an alphabetic character, and may contain hyphens (-).
 Underscores (_) are not permitted.
 The cluster name can be no longer than 11 characters and is not case sensitive.
 * `compartment_id` - (Required) (Updatable) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment the DB system  belongs in.
+* `compute_count` - (Optional) (Updatable) The number of compute servers for the DB system.
+* `compute_model` - (Optional) (Updatable) The compute model for Base Database Service.
+This is required if using the `computeCount` parameter.
+If using `cpuCoreCount` then it is an error to specify `computeModel` to a non-null value.
+The ECPU compute model is the recommended model, and the OCPU compute model is legacy.
 * `cpu_core_count` - (Optional) (Updatable) The number of CPU cores to enable for a bare metal or Exadata DB system or AMD VMDB Systems.
 The valid values depend on the specified shape:
 	* BM.DenseIO1.36 - Specify a multiple of 2, from 2 to 36.
 	* BM.DenseIO2.52 - Specify a multiple of 2, from 2 to 52.